Netbeheer-Nederland/gen-linkml-profile/README.md

-  data-product  Process a single class as a data product merge         Merge one or more schemas into the target schema profile       Create a new LinkML schema based on the provided class...
+  data-product  Process a single class as a data product merge         Merge one or more schemas into the target schema profile       Create a new LinkML schema based on the provided class... pydantic      Pre-process the schema for use by gen-pydantic
 ```

 ## Development